BlockchainCommons/zmigrate/docs/bestpractices.md

 ***[All:] Securely Transmit Data.*** Because ZeWIF contains sensitive, decrypted data, it must be transmitted securely.
 Encrypted means such as SSH, Tor, and HTTPS are the best choices, but an [Animated QR](https://developer.blockchaincommons.com/animated-qrs/) is also fairly secure.
 If the transmission mechanism is not secure (such as Bluetooth or NFC transmission), ensure that the data is encrypted before transmission, as discussed below.

 * _Example:_ ZSampleWallet offers an Animated QR of an `ur:envelope` as a ZeWIF export function.
-If another wallet has been programmed to read in that data, the transmission should be fairly secure (absent unlikely in-person surveilance).
+If another wallet has been programmed to read in that data, the transmission should be fairly secure (absent unlikely in-person surveillance).

-***[All:] Re-Encrypt for Storage.*** If ZeWIF data is going to be stored at rest, and if it contains sensitive data (which will almost always be the case), it should be reencrypted.
+***[All:] Re-Encrypt for Storage.*** If ZeWIF data is going to be stored at rest, and if it contains sensitive data (which will almost always be the case), it should be re-encrypted.
 This is not currently possible using the zmigrate crate, but ZeWIF files are [Gordian Envelope-compliant](https://developer.blockchaincommons.com/envelope/), which means that the [bc-envelope-cli-rust app](https://github.com/BlockchainCommons/bc-envelope-cli-rust) may be used to manipulate any ZeWIF file output by zmigrate, including encrypting it.

 * _Example:_ The Envelope CLI may be installed using `cargo install bc-envelope-cli`.
 The ZeWIF file can then be encrypted using [symmetric encryption](https://github.com/BlockchainCommons/bc-envelope-cli-rust/blob/master/docs/BasicExamples.md#example-4-symmetric-encryption) (in which case the key must be carefully preserved) or [SSKR](https://github.com/BlockchainCommons/bc-envelope-cli-rust/blob/master/docs/SSKRExample.md) (in which case the envelopes with shares should be separated, as the data can be encrypted if a threshold of the envelopes are together).